Ethel Merman Biography - Part III

 In the Spring of 1982, Merman appeared on Mary Martin's PBS talk show Over Easy, where they joined forces to sing "Anything You Can Do" from their mutual hit, Annie Get Your Gun.
 Almost thirty years after their historic duet on the Ford show, Merman and Martin once again caused a sensation, and they were invited to repeat the number as part of a tribute to Irving Berlin at the next Academy Awards.
 An exciting prospect, but it was not to be.

-Merman was at home in her New York apartment when a sudden flash of pain left her incoherent and unable to walk in April of 1983.
-Thinking it was a stroke, doctors soon discovered the cause to be an inoperable brain tumor.
+In April of 1983, Merman was at home in her New York apartment when a sudden flash of pain left her incoherent and unable to walk.
+Doctors initially suspected that she had suffered a stroke, but test proved the cause to be an inoperable brain tumor.
 Ethel rallied for several months and was cheered by visits from a few longtime friends like Benay Venuta and Mary Martin, but an inexorable decline forced her to remain in seclusion.
 Towards the end, she was unable to speak, or even to recognize herself on television.
-To an independent woman who had known exceptional good health, helplessness must have been the ultimate nightmare.
+To an independent woman who had almost always known exceptional good health, helplessness must have been the ultimate nightmare.
 Cared for by her devoted son Bobby, Ethel Merman died on February 15, 1984.

 Several years before, in her second autobiography, Merman wrote

 "I don't want to sound pretentious, but in a funny way I feel I'm the last of a kind.
 I don't mean that there aren't some girls out there somewhere who are just as talented as I was.
 But even if they are, where will they find the shows like Girl Crazy, Anything Goes, Annie Get Your Gun, Call Me Madam and Gypsy?
 They just don't produce those vehicles anymore."

 - Merman: An Autobiography (New York: Simon and Schuster, 1978) p.
 264.